freestasgorelik/freestasgorelik/index.md

 # Statements in Support

-- Joint Statements from the [Association for the Study of Nationalities](https://nationalities.org/news-archive/asn-statement-on-detention-of-stas-gorelik) and the [Association for Slavic, East European, and Eurasian Studies](https://www.aseees.org/advocacy/statement-concerning-detention-stas-gorelik)
+- Joint statements from the [Association for the Study of Nationalities](https://nationalities.org/news-archive/asn-statement-on-detention-of-stas-gorelik) and the [Association for Slavic, East European, and Eurasian Studies](https://www.aseees.org/advocacy/statement-concerning-detention-stas-gorelik)

 - [British Association for Slavonic and East European Studies](https://basees.org/news/2020/8/13/basees-statement-on-recent-developments-in-belarus)